SyncfusionExamples/How-to-create-Parallel-coordinate-chart-in-.NET-MAUI/README.md

 You can achieve the parallel coordinates chart using the [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts) by incorporating multiple spline or line series and utilizing axis crossing support to arrange the chart axes in parallel.

-A **Parallel Coordinate Chart** for visualizing multidimensional data, where each axis represents a variable, and data points are displayed as lines connecting these parallel axes.
+A **Parallel Coordinate Chart** for visualizing multidimensional data, where each axis represents a variable, and data points are displayed as lines or curves connecting these parallel axes.
 This guide walks you through the steps to implement such a visualization effectively in .NET MAUI.

 The following steps and code examples illustrate how to create the parallel coordinates chart using [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html).

-**Step 1:** Create a custom parallel coordinates chart by inheriting from the SfCartesianChart class and initializing the chart setup through the GenerateChart method.
+**Step 1:** Create a custom parallel coordinates chart by inheriting from the [SfCartesianChart](https://help.syncfusion.com/maui/cartesian-charts/getting-started) class and initializing the chart setup through the GenerateChart method.

 **C#**

  ```csharp
 public class ParallelCoordinateChart:SfCartesianChart
 {